PawelSpoon/EnergyMeter/README.md

 the whole thing can run everywhere, i did try it out on ubuntu with docker containers and finally install it on an raspberrypi 3b

+for ahoy-dtu: https://github.com/lumapu/ahoy (communication did not work with esp32, using now ESP8266)

 # Raspberry
 my model: raspberry pie 3b